TOP 10 VIRTUAL REALITY HEADSETS OF 2018 – Best Choices

 - There could be an issue of Funding for a larger release

-Starbreeze Studios came off as the definition of an underdog when they showed up unannounced at E3 2015 with their new StarVR headset in works.
+Starbreeze Studios came off as the definition of an underdog when they showed up unannounced at E3 2015 with their new StarVR headset still being worked on.
 Even though no one expected their partnership with InfinitEye. the partnership as gamers thrilled as StarVR looks forward to a release that will establish new benchmarks for VR.

 The biggest feature of StarVR is its display, and it is essentially a 5K resolution as a result of its ultra-wide FOV, 210° horizontal and 130° vertical.
 This is twice what any other VR headset gives at this time, and it can even go 75% farther than the limit of human field of vision.
 What this implies is that the game is rendering extra content even above your peripheral vision, nearing full visual immersion.